 As employees, students, and customers increasingly expect information to be available in video format, businesses are embracing video for its benefits, visual appeal, and effectiveness.
 In fact, 83% of people prefer watching videos to accessing instructional or informational content via text or audio.

 The big question is no longer “Should I create a video?”

-Instead, we need need to be asking “How do I create videos that are effective and that get watched?”
+Instead, we need to be asking “How do I create videos that are effective and that get watched?”

 We conducted research to discover user preferences and consumption habits across six different markets – Australia, Canada, France, UK, the US, and Germany.

 The TechSmith Video Viewer research provides unique insights into when, why, and how people engage with informational and instructional video content.
 We’ll also walk you through the best practices to ensure your instructional and informational videos are efficient and effective.

 Discover how you can revamp your own instructional and informational videos to find a better way to connect with your audience and build brand awareness.